Character Theory for Semilinear Representations: Introduction

 \subsection{Semilinear Schur Index}

 Theorem B allows us to define the following.

-\begin{defn} For $W \in \Irr_L(H)$, set $m_K^L(W) \coloneqq m(V)$ for the unique corresponding $V \in \Irr_L^{\rtimes}(G)$. \end{defn}
+\begin{defn} For $W \in \Ind_L(H)$, set $m_K^L(W) \coloneqq m(V)$ for the unique corresponding $V \in \Ind_L^{\rtimes}(G)$. \end{defn}

 We refer to $m_K^L(W)$ as the \emph{semilinear Schur index} of $W$, as these generalise the classical Schur indices in an appropriate sense (see Section \ref{sect:classicalSchurIndex}).
-Rephrasing Theorem B, these measure the failure for a $\Gamma$-fixed $W \in \Irr_L(H)$ to extend to a semilinear representation.
+In light of Theorem B, these measure the failure for a $\Gamma$-fixed $W \in \Ind_L(H)$ to extend to a semilinear representation.

-\begin{cor} $W \in \Irr_L(H)$ extends to a semilinear representation of $G$ over $L$ if and only if $\Gamma$ fixes $W$ and $m_K^L(W) = 1$. \end{cor}
+\begin{cor} $W \in \Ind_L(H)$ extends to a semilinear representation of $G$ over $L$ if and only if $\Gamma$ fixes $W$ and $m_K^L(W) = 1$. \end{cor}

-In Section \ref{sect:semilinearschurindex} we establish the basic properties of the $m_K^L(W)$, including the fact that all $m_K^L(W) = 1$ whenever $K$ is a finite field.
-In general, much like their classical counterparts, the numbers $m_K^L(W)$ are hard to determine, and often contain arithmetic information.
-For example, for $W$ as in Example \ref{eg:C2C4intro}, $m_{K}^L(W)$ is either $1$ or $2$, and $m_K^L(W)$ is $1$ if and only if $x^2 - dy^2 = -1$ has a solution over $\bQ$.
+In Section \ref{sect:semilinearschurindex} we establish the basic properties of the $m_K^L(W)$, including the fact that all $m_K^L(W) = 1$ whenever $W \in \Irr_L(H)$ and $L$ is a finite field.
+In general, like their classical counterparts, the numbers $m_K^L(W)$ are hard to determine and often contain arithmetic information.
+For example, for $W$ as in Example \ref{eg:C2C4intro}, $m_{K}^L(W) \in \{1,2\}$, and $m_K^L(W) = 1$ if and only if $x^2 - dy^2 = -1$ has a solution over $\bQ$.